 Certification Standards - Comprehensive Standards Certification Standards - Affiliate Centers Example Certification Indicators (i.e., bases for determining that the standards have been met) 8.
-All customers have equal opportunity and are provided basic career services and access to other services provided by all WIOA core, required, and locally-included/non- mandatory partners in a timely manner, either on-site at the Center, through on- demand technology/direct linkage 1 , or through trained staff from another partner program 2 .
+All customers have equal opportunity and are provided access to all One-Stop programs and services provided by all WIOA core, required, and locally-included/non-mandatory partners in a timely manner, either on-site at the Center, through ondemand technology/direct linkage 1 , or through trained staff from another partner program 2 .
+In addition, the Center has a process in place to ensure that referrals to One-Stop or other partners that are not colocated in the Center are "warm" 6 and facilitated.
 8. The Center maximizes customers' equal opportunity and timely access to the programs and services of non-co-located One-Stop core and required partners through methods such as trained staff from on-site partner programs, direct linkage, "warm" referral 3 , and/or other methods.
-The local MOU reflects the coordinated service delivery method and approach for all customers, including those with disabilities If not described in the MOU, there is documentation in place that describes how all customers, including those with disabilities, have access to all of the services provided by core and required WIOA partners
+The local MOU reflects the coordinated service delivery method and approach for all customers, including those with disabilities If not described in the MOU, there is documentation in place that describes how all customers, including those with disabilities, have access to all of the services provided by core and required WIOA partners Policy and procedure documents SOPs Case Notes

-1 See USDOL-ETA TEGL No. 16-16.
+1See USDOL-ETA TEGL No. 16-16.
 In the TEGL, "direct linkage" is defined as "providing a direct connection at the American Job Center within a reasonable time, by phone or through a real-time Web-based communication, to a program staff member who can provide program information or services, including career services, to the customer.
 Solely providing a phone number, Web site, information, pamphlets, or materials does not constitute a 'direct linkage.'"

 2 TEGL No. 16-16 describes "trained staff" as "having a staff member from a different partner program physically present at the American Job Center and appropriately trained [emphasis in the original] to provide information to customers about the programs, services, and activities available through all partner programs."